 Sarah Goliger, HubSpot.com

-As mentioned at the beginning of the post, the line between SEO and content marketing for dentists has become a little blurry.
+As mentioned at the beginning of the post, the line between local SEO and content marketing for small business has become a little blurry.
 Social media is in a similar situation.
 A desire to adapt early shows that one understands that there are major shifts in how we all consume information and the tools that are used to deliver it.
 Before, we used to view social media, SEO, and content marketing separately.
 Now, we more fully understand that one cannot survive without the other…and that each likely begets the others if used properly and a comprehensive strategy exists.
 Searching the Internet and socializing have become one in the same.

 High Quality Content is Key